romanmurzac/IntoData/chapter_01/README.md

 | Growth Rate of Job Postings	| % change in job postings over time. |

 ## Warehouse Design
-There will be created a server and a database named `hiredcorp_db`.
+There will be created a server `HiredCorp` and a database named `hiredcorp_db`.
 For the database creation process consult [Data Engineering Introduction - Transform data](https://github.com/romanmurzac/DrivenPath/tree/main/chapter_2#transform-data).

 ### Source
 The data sources for the company are: